10 Tsar Osvoboditel Blvd. 5th floor

 During the last years, we also started to experiment with more structural approaches so as to tap into the potential of non-institutionalized ways of learning.

-Part of this have been exchanges and residencies with partners, such as the National Art Academy / Sofia, Kunsthochschule Mainz, Piet Zwart Institute / Rotterdam, “Master of Voice” at Sandberg Institute / Amsterdam and the Pure Fiction Class at the Staedelschule / Frankfurt.
+Part of this have been exchanges and residencies with art academies, such as the National Art Academy, Kunsthochschule Mainz, Piet Zwart Institute Rotterdam, “Master of Voice” at Sandberg Institute Amsterdam and the Pure Fiction Class at the Staedelschule Frankfurt / Main, Slought към Temple University Philadelphia.

-Since 2018, we run a yearly curatorial school where we gather with art practitioners to discuss purpose and future of small-scale organizations, such as independent project spaces, collectives and long-term curatorial projects.
-Another long-term project run by the space is Sofia Art Map, a non-commercial initiative to support the diversity and collaborations of Sofia’s independent art scene.
+In 2018 and 2019, we ran a curatorial programme where we gather with art practitioners to discuss aim, politics and future of micro organizations, such as independent project spaces, collectives and long-term curatorial projects.
+Another long-term project run by Swimming Pool is Sofia Art Map, a non-commercial initiative to support the diversity and collaborations of Sofia’s independent art scene.